-The glacial and bedrock deposits form layered sequence of aquifers and confining unit.
+The glacial and bedrock deposits form a layered sequence of aquifers and confining unit.
 An aquifer is a geologic formation capable of supplying sufficient quantities of water to a well.
 A confining unit is a geologic deposit that impedes the flow of water between aquifers.

 The uppermost aquifers in the LMRWMO are glacial deposits.
 Glacial aquifers (also known as surficial aquifers) include the water table and buried glacial aquifers, which are primarily used for domestic and irrigation purposes in Dakota County.
-Glacial aquifers are variable in location and yield.
+Surficial aquifers are variable in location and yield.
 Water yield from surficial aquifers is generally low (<5 gallons per minute) throughout most of the LMRWMO but can reach 500-1000 gallons per minute in the southern portion of Inver Grove Heights.
-Groundwater quality in glacial aquifers is often correlated to the quality of the water that is infiltrating at the surface; these aquifers are not used locally for public water supplies due to their susceptibility to contamination (Balaban and Hobbs, 1990).
+Groundwater quality in surficial aquifers is often correlated to the quality of the water that is infiltrating at the surface; these aguifers are not used locally for public water supplies due to their susceptibility to contamination (Balaban and Hobbs, 1990).
 Figure 2-8 presents the approximate depth from the surface to groundwater.

 Surficial groundwater may be a source or a sink for local surface waters depending on relative elevation, soil conditions, and other factors.
 For many landlocked basins, seepage to groundwater may be significant.
 Shallow, exposed bedrock along the Mississippi River bluffs, for example, results in visible groundwater seeps.
-Generally, data characterizing the relationship between surficial groundwater and surface water features in the LMRWMO is limited due in part to the lack of surficial aquifer use within the watershed (Balaban and Hobbs, 1990).
-Most surface waters in the LMRMOW lack significant connection to groundwater (Metropolitan Council, 2010); surface waters with notable groundwater/surface water interaction include:
+Data characterizing the relationship between surficial groundwater and surface water features in the LMRWMO is limited due in part to the lack of surficial aquifer use within the watershed (Balaban and Hobbs, 1990).
+Most surface waters in the LMRWMO lack significant connection to groundwater (Metropolitan Council, 2010); surface waters with likely groundwater/surface water interaction (Metropolitan Council, 2015) include (but may not be limited to):